matthewwall/weert/README.md

 #### 1. GET packets

     GET
-    /api/instruments/:instrumentID/packets?start=XXXXX&stop=YYYYY&limit=N&sort=sortspec
+    /api/streams/:streamID/packets?start=XXXXX&stop=YYYYY&limit=N&sort=sortspec

-Get all packets from the LOOP collection for instrument with ID *instrumentID* and with timestamps greater than `XXXXX` and less than or equal to `YYYYY`.
+Get all packets from the LOOP collection for stream with ID *streamID* and with timestamps greater than `XXXXX` and less than or equal to `YYYYY`.
 If `XXXXX` is missing, then start with the first available packet.
 If `YYYYY` is missing, then end with the last available packet.